 -

-A not-for-profit community hospital serving a diverse patient population is looking for an orthopedic surgeon to join their team!
+A not-for-profit community hospital serving a diverse patient population is looking for an orthopedic surgeon to join their team.
 This 69-bed facility located in New Mexico is committed to serving the community of Northwestern New Mexico and Eastern Arizona.

 The Orthopedic Surgeon will treat patients who require specialist orthopedic procedures to treat conditions, such as scoliosis, dislocations and fractures, and damaged tendons, muscles, and ligaments.
 Services are provided in both the inpatient and outpatient setting and include consulting with patients, discussing treatment options, treating patients, overseeing aftercare and physical therapy, and coordinating with other specialists, when necessary.
 The Orthopedic Surgeon must be able to perform various surgical procedures to repair, salvage, or replace bones and joints, reconnect nerves, among others, in order to improve musculoskeletal health.